PiranjaF/convnet-metadata/README.md

 Setting Hyperparameters
 -------------------
 We use Bayesian optimization to find a good set of hyperparameters for our ConvNet (see the paper for more details).
 Our Caffe definition files do therefore not include these parameters.
-To use our ConvNet architecture you must therefore insert these hyperparameters into the prototxt files at the lines marked with `<"insert`>".
+To use our ConvNet architecture you must therefore insert these hyperparameters into the prototxt files at the lines marked with `<"insert`>"`.

 Training and Testing
 --------------------------------------